MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 We can double-check the official terraform provider docs for a Kubernetes cluster [terraform.io/azurerm_kubernetes_cluster](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html) and see that the config values are matching the mandatory parameter of the argument reference.

+Suppose we missed a mandatory property the TypeScript compiler will throw an error and indicate early that an attribute has been missed.
+This is a major benefit of the strongly typed programming language TypeScript over a loose configuration file.

 To create a config element use `let NAME: Type = {}`.
-The TypeScript object can than be extended based on conditions with additional properties.
-Editors autocomplete can be used e.g. with shift space to display additional properties of the given object.
+The TypeScript object can then be extended based on conditions with additional properties, just like any TypeScript object.
+The editor can be used to autocomplete e.g. using shift space, to display additional properties of the given object.

 ![Code Suggestion](../img/posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK/suggestion.png)